jevko/jevkoconfig1.js/README.md

 }
 ```

-All strings may be multiline.
+All strings (not just heredocs) may be multiline.

 # Comments